swarmlibs/promstack/README.md

 ## Prometheus

 By design, the Prometheus server is configured to automatically discover and scrape the metrics from the Docker Swarm nodes, services and tasks.
+The default data retention is 182 days or ~6 months.

 You can use Docker object labels in the `deploy` block to automagically register services as targets for Prometheus.
 It also configured with config provider and config reloader services.

 #### Register services as Prometheus targets